 - Natural science

-To make sure you’re getting the most out of this section, you should start with reading the passage(s) that correspond to the topic area in which you are most comfortable.
-This might simply mean starting with subject matter that is most interesting to you and will make for a quicker read.
-You’ll get the questions that are easiest for you out of the way first and won’t risk running out of time before you have a chance to answer them.
+To make sure you’re getting the most out of this section, start by reading the passage(s) that correspond to the topic area in which you are most comfortable.
+This might simply mean starting with subject matter that is most interesting to you and will thus make for a quicker read.
+This way, you can get the questions that are easiest for you out of the way first and won’t risk running out of time before you have a chance to answer others.

-There’s a lot of time pressure on the ACT Reading section, so you should attempt to read the passages as efficiently as possible.
-For some students, it might be manageable to read passages normally and still have enough time to finish the section, but you have to be a really quick and thorough reader.
+There’s a lot of time pressure on the ACT Reading section, so try to read the passages as efficiently as possible.
+For some students, it might be manageable to read passages normally and still have enough time to finish the section, but you have to be a really quick and thorough reader in order to pull this off.

 The best strategy for most people is to skim the passages instead.
-In order to skim effectively, you should read the introduction and conclusion paragraphs and the first and last sentences of every body paragraph.
-This will give you a good overview of the main ideas and allow you to answer most main point questions about the passage.
-When you get to questions about details, you can read specific parts of the passage over again if necessary.
+In order to skim effectively, read the introduction and conclusion paragraphs as well as the first and last sentences of every body paragraph.
+This will give you a good overview of the main ideas and allow you to answer most main point questions.
+When you get to questions about details, you can then reread specific parts of the passage if necessary.

 ACT Science Tips